openepcis/epcis-repository-ce/docker/README.md

 ## Components

-- **docker-compose.yml** — Launches Kafka, OpenSearch, OpenSearch Dashboards, and optionally the REST API (CE or RD).
+- **docker-compose.yml** — Launches Kafka, OpenSearch, OpenSearch Dashboards, and optionally the REST API (CE or RE).
 - **.env** — Defines the `COMPOSE_PROJECT_NAME` and can be extended for environment configuration.

 ## Usage